 The FWC’s intent is to improve the availability of the TC exam for the boating public while reducing the burden on liveries whose customers need to comply with the boating safety education requirements.
 If the requirements are met to be an online TC exam provider, the provider will create a system that allows 24-hour, seven-days a week accessibility to the exam using tablets, laptops, or other electronic devices.

 The online exam will still be 25 questions, randomly selected from a large bank of questions.
-If a person passes the exam, they will be provided with an electronic proof of their successful completion, including their passing score.
-This proof can be inspected by a livery prior to renting to ensure the prospective renter has met Florida’s boating safety education requirements.
-The proof is valid for seven days.
-The FWC will email the person their TC that is valid for 12 months from the date of the exam.
-The proof or TC, should be available for inspection by a law enforcement officer when operating a vessel in Florida along with a photo ID.
+If a person passes the exam, they will be provided with an electronic temporary certificate showing their successful completion and their passing score.
+The TC can be inspected by a livery prior to renting to ensure the prospective renter has met Florida’s boating safety education requirements.
+The TC is valid for 90 days.
+The TC should be available for inspection by a law enforcement officer when operating a vessel in Florida, along with a photo ID.